Bachelor of Science in Engineering

 - Elective courses (as needed to reach 128 credits total).

-The professional requirements are satisfied by 21 credits of 2000-level or higher courses in engineering, science, mathematics, or statistics, including MGMT 5335, OPIM 3801, or up to three credits of ART 3670.
+The professional requirements are satisfied by 21 credits of 2000-level or higher courses in engineering, science, mathematics, or statistics, including AH 3275; MENT 5335; BADM 3603; or up to three credits of ART 3670.
 No more than one science course at the 2000-level may be used.
 Any number of engineering, mathematics or statistics courses at the 2000-level may be used.
 At least one course each from four of the following different technical areas must be selected:

 - Environmental Engineering: ENVE 3220, 4310